Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Abstract

 \section{Abstract}

-Capturing general deforming scenes is crucial for many computer graphics and vision applications, and it is especially challenging when only a monocular RGB video of the scene is available.
-Competing methods assume dense point tracks, 3D templates, large-scale training datasets, or only capture small-scale deformations.
-In contrast to those, our method, Ub4D, makes none of these assumptions while outperforming the previous state of the art in challenging scenarios.
-Our technique includes two new---in the context of non-rigid 3D reconstruction---components, i.e., 1) A coordinate-based and implicit neural representation for non-rigid scenes, which enables an unbiased reconstruction of dynamic scenes, and 2) A novel dynamic scene flow loss, which enables the reconstruction of larger deformations.
-Results on our new dataset, which will be made publicly available, demonstrate the clear improvement over the state of the art in terms of surface reconstruction accuracy and robustness to large deformations.
-Visit the project page \url{https://4dqv.mpi-inf.mpg.de/Ub4D/}.
+Capturing general deforming scenes from monocular RGB video is crucial for many computer graphics and vision applications.
+However, current approaches suffer from drawbacks such as struggling with large scene deformations, inaccurate shape completion or requiring 2D point tracks.
+In contrast, our method, Ub4D, handles large deformations, performs shape completion in occluded regions, and can operate on monocular RGB videos directly by using differentiable volume rendering.
+This technique includes three new---in the context of non-rigid 3D reconstruction---components, i.e., 1) A coordinate-based and implicit neural representation for non-rigid scenes, which in conjunction with differentiable volume rendering enables an unbiased reconstruction of dynamic scenes, 2) a proof that extends the unbiased formulation of volume rendering to dynamic scenes, and 3) a novel dynamic scene flow loss, which enables the reconstruction of larger deformations by leveraging the coarse estimates of other methods.
+Results on our new dataset, which will be made publicly available, demonstrate a clear improvement over the state of the art in terms of surface reconstruction accuracy and robustness to large deformations.